 Note that the "DHT-causes-hair-thinning" idea is not unequivocally proven.
 There are other variables at work on scalps with thinning hair like low-grade inflammation and atopy (allergy to airborne allergens, contact allergens, yeasts in normal scalp flora).©Science-y Hair Blog 2017

 There are some proven treatments for Androgenic alopecia which work in a variety of ways.
 These are ones you can buy over the counter, they don't require a prescription.
-Some of them you can use together.
+Some of them you can use together because different treatments address different causes of hair thinning, such as enzymatic pathways or circulation or inflammation.
 If in doubt, ask a pharmacist, doctor or dermatologist.

 1) Minoxidil.
 For example: Rogaine.
 Minoxidil must be applied twice daily as indicated on the label. ©Science-y Hair Blog 2017

 Everybody (women and men) can to use the 5% men’s strength to get the best result.

 Minoxidil must be used twice daily to achieve the best result.
 Minoxidil is effective in around 50% to 60% of people who use it.
 Minoxidil is a vasodilator (expands blood vessels to increase blood flow).

 2) Topical caffeine.
 It has to go on your scalp, drinking caffeinated beverages doesn’t count.